SarraAlqahtani22/RobustRL-OSRL/README.md

-# Observation Agnostic Reinforcement Learning
+# Safe Reinforcement Learning via Observation Shielding
+This code is for our paper:
+Joe McCalmon; Tongtong Liu; Reid Goldsmith; Andrew Cyhaniuk; Talal Halabi; Sarra Alqahtani, Safe Reinforcement Learning via Observation Shielding, The Hawaii International Conference on System Sciences HICSS2023, accepted.

-This repository adapts the work of [1] for a defense mechanism against large perturbations, Observation Agnostic Reinforcement Learning.
+This repository develops a defense mechanism against large perturbations, Observation Agnostic Reinforcement Learning.
 Environments, base ddpg, sa-ddpg, and most of the code is from [1].
 Models have been pre-trained.
 OARL runs on top of pre-trained models so the only instruction given here is how to test ddpg, sa-ddpg, and oarl models given the pre-trained weights.
 For instructions on how to pre-train models using this repository, see saddpg_readme.md